WASP-12

-WASP-12 is a magnitude 11 yellow dwarf star located approximately 1410 light-years away in the constellation Auriga.
+WASP-12 is a magnitude 11 yellow dwarf star located approximately 1347 light-years away in the constellation Auriga.
 WASP-12 has a mass and radius similar to the Sun and is known for being orbited by a planet that is extremely hot and has a retrograde orbit around WASP-12.
 WASP-12 forms a triple star system with two red dwarf companions.
 Both of them have spectral types of M3V and are only 38% and 37% as massive as the Sun, respectively.

 Planetary system

-In 2008, the extrasolar planet WASP-12b was discovered orbiting WASP-12 by the transit method.
+In 2008, the exoplanet WASP-12b was discovered orbiting WASP-12 by SuperWASP, using the transit method.
+It is a hot Jupiter completing an orbit around its star in just one day.
 Its high carbon-to-oxygen ratio indicates that rocky planets might have formed in the star system, and it may be a carbon planet.
 It is subject to intensive photo-evaporation, and may be completely destroyed within one billion years from now.

 In 2015, no indications of additional planets were found in the WASP-12 system.